nygard/GnuSpeech/README.md

 The main interactive application that synthesizes speech and allows for experimentation with many speech parameters and settings.
 The actual synthesis occurs in the framework GnuSpeech.framework.
 The articulatory tube model that is used by GnuSpeech.framework is located in Tube.framework.
-Monet now supports entry of text as punctuated English text instead of the original phoneme string produced by PreMo.

 ### TRAcT